Hymn of thanks (Text: Didache IX,2,3,4; X, 2,5) (op. 57b, 1975)

 First edition: Coppenrath, Altötting 1984

-Hymn of thanksgiving
+Hymn of Thanks

 for the life and knowledge

-from the ends of the earth into your kingdom,
+from the ends of the earth into Thy kingdom;

-through Jesus Christ for ever and ever.
+for Thine is the glory and the power through Jesus Christ for ever and ever.

-and for the knowledge, faith and immortality
+and for the knowledge, the faith and immortality,

-Remember, O Lord, your Church,
+Remember, oh Lord, Thy Church,

-deliver her from all evil
+to deliver her from all evil

-Lead her home from the four winds into your kingdom,
+and gather her from the four winds

-through Jesus Christ for ever and ever.
+For Thine is the power through Jesus Christ for ever.

 Foreword (Schott Music)